JoeMinus/mcmctree/README.md

 nsample = 5000
 ```

 **checkpoint** activates checkpointing.
 If `checkpoint = 1` the state of the MCMC chain will be saved to file `mcmctree.ckpt` every 10% percentile of the total MCMC run length.
 Burn-in is used as set in the control file and states during burn-in are not saved.
 If `checkpoint = 2`, the program will resume the MCMC chain from the `mcmctree.ckpt` file.
 In this case the `burnin` variable is ignored (i.e., is set to zero internally).
 The state of the chain is also saved every 10% percentile.
+Note in all cases `mcmctree.ckpt` is overwritten everytime the chain is saved, and thus only the last state saved is available.
 This version of MCMCtree allows unlimited checkpoint runs, simply rename the `mcmc.txt` file once the run has finished and restart the MCMC chain.
 The varios MCMC files can then be merged into a larger file and process with `print = -1` in the control file.
 In short, use `checkpoint = 1` for the first run in which you need to use burn-in, then use `checkpoint = 2` for subsequent runs.